Gongbo Gyamda is also spelled as “Gong bu jiang da County” OR “Ngapo Gyamda (previously Gyamda Zong)”

 Gongbo Gyamda County is the birthplace of Niyang River, and there are popular scenic spots such as Ba Songcuo, Taizhao Ancient City, Baga Temple, etc.

 Gongbo Gyamda is the last place that peach blossoms are in the entire Nyingchi area.
 Among of which, Laru Village is the best place to enjoy the view of peach blossoms of Gongbo Gyamda County

-Best travel time: August to September
+Best travel time: From June to September

 Local climate: plateau climate